omriattiya/PPL-Senior/README.md

 # python-development-tools
 In these repository there are all the assignments, labs and final project of the Principles of Programming Languages elective course at spring 2019 at ,Ben Gurion University, Israel.
-The course included 2 home assignments, 2 labs and 1 final project
+The course included 2 home assignments, 2 labs and 1 final project.

 # Final Project - The Good News Website
 ## ABSTRACT